2gathr/aObject/README.md

 - mixed `object` - The array or object to compare with.
 - mixed `expectedObject` - The array or object for comparison.
 - mixed `options` - Object with the wanted setup or the `bidirectional` option (which was `strict` in  all versions < v3.2.0).
 Possible options are listed below:
   - boolean `bidirectional` - Wether all keys of `object` have to exist in `expectedObject` as well or not.
-Default: `false`.
+Defaults to `false`.
   - boolean `strict` - Whether the comparison of the values of all properties are made with !== (without type conversion) or with != (with type conversion).

-Note, that by default all properties of `expectedObject` have to exist in `object` as well to return `true`, but in `object` there can be properties not set in `expectedObject`.
+Note that by default, all properties of `expectedObject` have to exist in `object` as well to return `true`, but in `object` there can be properties not set in `expectedObject`.

 If `options.bidirectional` is set to true, all keys of `object` have to exist in `expectedObject` as well, so the comparison is bidirectional.